August 2088. Jordan Graham is 28, Maria Boone is 26.

 “What about your boys?”

 “They don’t know yet, I’ll tell them soon.
 I don’t want to leave them.
 I told her I’d have them, I would homeschool them while we travel.
 She said not a chance in hell.
-I’m going to keep working on her about it though.
-I want them part of the year.”
+So I don’t know, I guess she’ll decide when I have them.
+School breaks and weekends or something.”

 “Aw, I love that you want to homeschool them.
 That is actually so sweet.”